-All of our citizens deserve to be represented by dynamic, contributory and high-performing Board members, eager to innovate and enhance social services in their community.
+All of our citizens deserve to be represented by dynamic, high-performing Board members, eager to innovate and enhance social services in their community.
 It is important that we hold ourselves accountable for providing servant leadership to our colleagues, clients and communities.
 Together we will achieve great strides to triumph over poverty, abuse and neglect.
 Together we can shape strong futures for all Virginians.

-We are people helping people, and thank you, again, for joining us!
+We are people helping people, and we are grateful that you are joining us!